department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/day-three-strategy-doc.md

 - 10-15 minute off-camera break

-## Strategy Meeting Part II: Demo Ticket Creation in Zenhub
+## Strategy Workshop Part II: Demo Ticket Creation in Zenhub

 **30 minutes:** VSP team will demonstrate how to create issues and use the features in Zenhub to get work done.